kavishgr/ghrelease/README.md

 ### Dependencies

 - A GitHub token.
-By default, the tool will look for the `GITHUB_TOKEN` environment variable.
-Alternatively, you can also provide one directly on the command line.
+By default, it will look for the `GITHUB_TOKEN` environment variable.
+You can also provide one directly on the command line.

 ## Usage